 If you handle financial data in your company but you’re not responsible for cash flow analysis, share this article with your manager so they can set up the workflow.

 If you’re working alone and you don’t collaborate with colleagues, try our basic cash flow template to monitor your cash balance in one single file.

-Click on the blue button below to book a demo with our team to install the cash flow template.
+Click on the blue button below to install Sheetgo’s Cash Flow Template.

 Cash flow template